 Consider your options

-Sometimes it pays to think smaller.
+And keep in mind that bigger isn’t always better.
 What if you need to go deeper into your niche so you have a narrower specialty?
 What services do you need to discontinue so you can focus on the ones that deliver the most value for your clients?
 Which parts of your job are most rewarding to you?
 Which parts can you contract out so you can spend more time on the elements that are profitable?

 These can all be classified as contingency plans.
 And they can be your best friend when you’re facing uncertainty.